Expectations around customer experience are constantly changing.

 Social media feels like a more informal and streamlined way to get support in the digital landscape.
 However, this environment isn’t just a tool for consumers that want to feel heard.
 Making social media a part of your customer experience strategy has benefits for your brand too.
 For instance:

 - Better reputation: Because social media is a public forum, anyone can see what your customers have to say about you.
 If you respond quickly and appropriately to public concerns, this demonstrates you care about your customers.
 53% of customers say that they’re more likely to buy from transparent brands on social media.
+A social engagement tool can help you deliver outstanding, timely customer service on social media.

 - Improved reach: Social media also gives you an avenue where you can educate and support your customers.
 You can provide useful how-to information and guides that might allow clients to solve their own problems without reaching out to your call centres.